serene-water/node-red-contrib-coda-io/README.md

-# Node-RED nodes for coda
+# Node-RED nodes for Coda

-[coda](https://coda.io/ "coda") is a powerful  online tool that allows you to build complex and interactive documents quickly.
+[Coda](https://coda.io/ "Coda") is a powerful online tool that allows you to build complex and interactive documents quickly.

-With [coda APIs](https://coda.io/developers/apis/v1beta1 "coda.io APIs"), you can interact with tables within Coda documents.
-The nodes included in this package allow you to easily work with Coda API using Node-RED.
+With [Coda APIs](https://coda.io/developers/apis/v1beta1 "coda.io APIs"), you can interact with tables within Coda documents.
+The nodes included in this package allow you to easily work with Coda APIs using Node-RED.

+**This package is compatible with Coda API version 0.1.1-beta. **

 ## Content of this package and features

   - **Connection settings node**
-    - Stores multiple coda API tokens and table IDs
+    - Stores multiple Coda API tokens and table IDs
   - **Get data node**
     - This node constructs a URL and HTTP header to:
       - get a list of tables in a doc
       - get a list of columns in a table
       - get rows from a table
   - **Multiple pages node**
-    - Sends multiple requests to coda to retrieve a large numbers of rows from coda (coda allows you to retrieve up to 500 rows per GET request)
+    - Sends multiple requests to Coda to retrieve a large number of rows from Coda (Coda allows you to retrieve up to 500 rows per GET request)
   - **Upsert node**
     - constructs a URL and HTTP header
-    - format data that is accepted by coda
+    - format data into a structure that is accepted by Coda APIs

 Please note: this package does not handle HTTP requests, but relies on the 'HTTP request' function node to handle it.